CHiPs44/YetAnotherPicoComputer/50-Setup-with-RP2350.md

 - 1 x 320x240 in 256 colors (1 x 76,800)
 - 1 x 512x384 in 16 colors (1 x 98,304)
 - 1 x 640x400 in 16 colors (1 x 128,000)
+- 1 x 640x480 in 4 colors (1 x 76,800)
+- 1 x 1024x768 in 2 colors (1 x 98,304)
 - ...

+NB: Display mode and physical screen resolution can be decorrelated, e.g. displaying an 320x200 image in a 320x240 screen with top and bottom borders can be done.

 ### Pimoroni Pico Plus 2